JohnSnowLabs/spark-nlp/docs/index.md

   sections:
     - title: The most widely used NLP library in the enterprise
       top: yes
-      excerpt: Backed by <b>O'Reilly's</b> most recent "AI Adoption in the Enterprise" survey in February, 2020
+      excerpt: Backed by <b>O'Reilly's</b> most recent "AI Adoption in the Enterprise" surveys in February 2019 and March 2020.
       threeblocks:
         - title: 100% Open Source
           image: